Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Loop groups, primary fields, tensor product theorem for initial terms

-In Remark {\bf 1.1.} of the Introduction we have recalled some references concerning a central theme of our paper, the emergence of the braid group in conformal field theory.
 In Sect. \ref{21}, Subsect. \ref{30.1} we recalled the basis of affine Lie algebras, the connection with affine vertex operator algebras and the classification and correspondence between their irreducible representations.

-In this section we recall the basis of affine Lie algebra CFT.
-After doing this, our aim is to conclude the proof of Corollary \ref{braiding_Zhu_algebra2}.
-(Except for the last statement concerning the comparison of the associativity morphisms, that will be considered in Sect. \ref{33}.)
+In this section we recall the basic elements of affine Lie algebra CFT.

-A main result of this section is Theorem \ref{tensor_product}, where we relate the spaces of initial terms of primary fields with the tensor product bifunctor constructed in Theorem \ref{Zhu_as_a_compatible_unitary_wqh} a).
+A first main result of this section is Theorem \ref{tensor_product}, where we relate the spaces of initial terms of primary fields with the tensor product bifunctor constructed in Theorem \ref{Zhu_as_a_compatible_unitary_wqh} a).
 The constructions of Verma modules for affine Lie algebras, see V.G.
 Kac \cite{Kac2} (10.4.6), and proofs of Prop.
 2.1 and Theorem 2.3 in Tsuchiya and Kanie \cite{Tsuchiya_Kanie} should be regarded as helpful and preliminary material.

-Then we compare the braiding of ${\rm Rep}(V_{{\mathfrak g}_k})$ constructed in Cor. \ref{cor_Zhu_as_a_compatible_unitary_wqh} and described explictly in Theorem \ref{braiding_Zhu_algebra} with that arising from the setting of CFT, following the work of Knizhnik-Zamolodchikov \cite{KZ} and Tsuchiya-Kanie \cite{Tsuchiya_Kanie} and focusing on the subsequent developments by Wassermann \cite{Wassermann} and Toledano-Laredo, \cite{Toledano_laredo}, in the analytic functional setting.
+Then with Remark \ref{HL_braiding}. we identify the braiding of ${\rm Rep}(V_{{\mathfrak g}_k})$ constructed in Cor. \ref{cor_Zhu_as_a_compatible_unitary_wqh} and described explictly in Theorem \ref{braiding_Zhu_algebra} with that arising from the setting of CFT, following the work of Knizhnik-Zamolodchikov \cite{KZ} and Tsuchiya-Kanie \cite{Tsuchiya_Kanie} and focusing on the subsequent developments by Wassermann \cite{Wassermann} and Toledano-Laredo, \cite{Toledano_laredo}, in the analytic functional setting.
+It will suffice to apply this identification to special pairs of the form $(V, V_\lambda)$ and $(V_\lambda, V)$.
 These works are in the setting of loop groups, and we start recalling the basic terminology and some of their results.
 (See also the works by Gui, \cite{GuiI}, \cite{GuiII}, \cite{GuiIII}, \cite{GuiIV}, \cite{GuiV} which expand these results and include the setting of vertex operator algebras.)